 Connect your account, then chat with AI to run tools.

-Read Gusto company, payroll, tax, benefits, time off, and workforce data plus token context for HR and payroll automation from chat.
+Read Gusto company, payroll, tax, benefits, time off, and workforce data for HR and payroll automation from chat.

 Try this workflow